 Content table

-Are you an endometriosis warrior struggling to conceive?
-Try not to get discouraged.
 Fortunately, getting pregnant with endometriosis is possible.
 It may just take longer or involve medical treatment.

-But, you are not alone.
 An estimated 10% to 15% of women of childbearing age suffer from symptoms of endometriosis.
 In fact, it’s estimated that up to 50% of infertile women struggle with the disease.

 The good news is that with modern medical advancements, you have options for treatment.
-Some assisted reproductive techniques (ARTs) can even help you with TTC.
+Some Assisted Reproductive Techniques (ARTs) can even help you with TTC.

 Keep reading to learn all about how endometriosis affects pregnancy and fertility